 - On average, urban, Middle Tennessee counties have the highest education and income and the lowest poverty and uninsured rates.

-The latest U.S. Census Bureau data for all 95 of Tennessee’s counties continue to show large differences between counties in income, poverty, health insurance coverage, and education levels.
-Overall, there are very large divides between the counties doing the best on most of these metrics and those doing the worst.
-On average, urban, Middle Tennessee counties not only have the highest levels of education but also tend to have the highest incomes, the lowest rates of poverty, and the highest health insurance coverage rates.
-In this report, we summarize some key findings across each set of metrics.
+The latest federal estimates for all 95 of Tennessee’s counties continue to show large differences between counties in income, poverty, health insurance coverage, and education levels.
+Overall, there are very large divides between the counties doing the best on these metrics and those doing the worst.
+On average, Middle Tennessee counties had the lowest poverty rates, highest median household income, and highest percentage of residents with postsecondary degrees.

 We define urban and rural counties using the following criteria from the Census Bureau (Figure 1):